Published on: Aug 11, 2018 @ 13:02 – By Jay Tharappel –

 Similarly, despite Lenin’s theoretical mistake, he nonetheless steered Soviet foreign policy firmly towards backing third-world national liberation, eventually leading to many decades of mutually beneficial trade and aid relations between the Soviet Union and post-colonial world, thus bettering the lives of the world majority, even if such betterment is undetectable to those Anti-Stalinists living in first-world countries that benefited from colonialism.

 Anti-Stalinism is also a Eurocentric allergic reaction to the political traditions that dominate the Left in the third-world.
 Even if Anti-Stalinists disagree with “Stalinism” they should at least concede that on the scale of Marxist parties globally, their obsession with prosecuting this Anti-Stalinist crusade is irrelevant to the majority who call themselves communists globally.

 When a word describing an ‘abstraction’ manifests itself into a ‘concrete’ reality, the meaning of the word negates itself partially for the simple reason that the imperfect reality can never live up to the imaginary ideal, which is why, just like the second coming of Christ, “real socialism” for Anti-Stalinists will never come.

 To be continued in part 3

-Jay Tharappel is a PhD Candidate and lecturer at the University of Sydney, Australia.
+Jay Tharappel is a PhD Candidate at the University of Sydney, Australia.
 He has been a prominent voice against capitalism and imperialism, and towards a system based on the necessity of socio-economic justice.
 He is an author of numerous essays and commentaries available across the web, and increasingly featured on FRN.